 Fungi That Cause Fungal Acne: “Fungal acne is a common skin condition that occurs when hair follicles become infected with a fungus called Malassezia yeast.
 The condition is also called Malassezia folliculitis or Pityrosporum folliculitis.
 Fungal acne causes clusters of small, itchy, red bumps (papules) on your skin” (Fungal Acne.
 Cleveland Clinic).

 Cancer: Some forms of acne like pustules, papules, nodules, and cysts can be caused by cancer and can be an indicator of cancer, so if you have acne that you can’t seem to get rid of or that is intense, you may have a bad bacterial or fungal infection that needs to be treated.
-You may also need to be checked for cancer, so you should consult a professional in these situations.
+You may also need to be checked for cancer, so you should consult a professional in these situations and consider getting a blood test done.
+If you want more information or suspect that you may have a bacterial, fungal, or harmful infection in your body or skin, you can contact Barbara Frank (301-297-3909, barbara_20815@hotmail.com) for more information and coaching on your options.

 Skincare Routines and Habits To Help Reduce and Improve Acne